Texas Appeals Court Upholds Injunction on Hemp-Derived Delta-8

 The DSHS Lacked Jurisdiction To Categorize Delta-8 THC

 Yesterday, the Texas Court of Appeals for the 3rd District stated that the Department of State Health Services (DSHS) did not adhere to the correct procedures and lacked the authority to prohibit delta-8 by including it in the controlled substances list.
 This makes for the sale and consumption of Delta-8 products in the state of Texas to remain legal for the time being.
-This milestone marks a massive victory for businesses and customers that embrace hemp derived delta-8 products.
+This milestone marks a huge victory for businesses and customers that embrace hemp derived delta-8 products.

 Overstepping Rule-Making Boundaries